deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 💪  Wiqui
+ 💪  Esso Esina Different
 ----------------------------------

  Type: Gladiator
  Class: Fighter
  Level: beginner | XP: 1
- ac: 5 | hp: 32/32
+ ac: 5 | hp: 34/34
  dex: 6 | str: 6 | int: 5
  +1 dex bonus
  +1 str bonus

- A gigantic gladiator, dressed in
+ A powerful gladiator, dressed in
  leather and hailing from an
  underground fight club.
 Many
- years ago she was captured,
+ years ago he was captured,
- stripped of her title and land,
+ stripped of his title and land,
  and forced to compete in brutal
  matches for the entertainment of
  a blood-thirsty crowd.
 Standing
- well over 8 feet tall, when you
+ a towering 6 feet tall, when you
- see her you know instantly that
+ see him you know instantly that
  this is a warrior who has
  witnessed the worst humankind
  has to offer and has overcome.